Anthony Sargent, CEO

-After rejoining the BBC in the management team for the nationwide radio and TV Millennium Music Live festival, he became founding General Director for 15 years of Sage Gateshead (Norman Foster’s award-winning international centre for music performance and education), achieving what was then the UK’s highest ever sponsorship of the arts outside London.
-In 2015 he moved to Canada to lead Toronto’s international Luminato Festival, re-thinking the festival’s vision and positioning for its second decade.
+After rejoining the BBC for their nationwide radio and TV Millennium Music Live festival, in 2000 Anthony became founding General Director of Sage Gateshead (the UK’s award-winning international centre for music performance and education housed in an iconic waterfront Norman Foster building), achieving what was then the UK’s highest ever single sponsorship of the arts outside London.
+In 2015 he moved to Canada to lead Toronto’s international Luminato festival as it prepared to enter its second decade.

 David Pecaut, Co-Founder

 An accomplished civic leader and humanitarian, David Pecaut worked tirelessly on initiatives designed to make our city and country a better place.
 David was a Senior Partner in The Boston Consulting Group and advised companies and governments on public policy issues around the globe.
 A well-known speaker and writer, David was a frequent commentator on CTV, CNN, CBC, CNBC, and CBS, and in publications ranging from the Wall Street Journal to Maclean’s.